HL7/fhir-medication-rems-ig/input/pagecontent/roles.md

   - acting as a CDS Server fielding CDS requests related to one or more REMS drugs
   - hosting SMART apps supporting one or more REMS drugs.

-An intermediary that provides a single connecting point for multiple REMS drugs will simplify setup work for the provider system--reducing the number of different CDS Hooks endpoints and SMART apps that need to be configured to support that set of REMS drugs.
+An intermediary that provides a single connecting point for multiple REMS drugs will simplify setup work for the Provider System--reducing the number of different CDS Hooks endpoints and SMART apps that need to be configured to support that set of REMS drugs.

 This guide does not provide direction for implementing an intermediary role serving these REMS interactions.
 A future version may add guidance in this area.